 The most famous and most photographed view of Edinburgh is taken from the back of the Dugald Stewart Monument.
 This is a memorial to the Scottish Philosopher Dugald Stewart modeled on the Greek architecture.

 It makes a great foreground with the old town behind and the Edinburgh Castle at the back.
 This only issue is that people will keep standing in front of you to take their pictures.
 It gets quite busy at sunset…

-View of Edinburgh Castle from Calton Hill
+Zoom on the Edinburgh Castle from Calton Hill

-Can you see in the pictures below the medieval fortress above the other buildings.
+Can you see in the pictures below the medieval fortress above the other buildings?
 This is the castle.

 You don’t go to Edinburgh Calton Hill only for the views.
 Many monuments are located there.